dolox/fallback/README.md

 | String | $       | No       |

-This configuration parameter allows you to change the string that's used to specify different file types for the Fallback JS library to load.
-By default the value is a `, and if you want to load a CSS file you would need to prefix your library with `css that way Fallback JS would know to load it as a CSS file and not a JavaScript file.
+Allows you to change the string that's used to specify different file types for the Fallback JS library to load.
+By default the value is a `, so if you wanted to load a CSS file you'd need to prefix that library's key `css.
+You need to do this so that Fallback JS knows to load that library as a Cascading Stylesheet and not a JavaScript file.

 *See [fallback.config -> input -> libs -> keys](#fallbackconfig---input---libs---keys) for a list of prefixes you can use.*